marijnh/Eloquent-JavaScript/11_async.md

 Most crow nest computers have a long-term data storage bulb, where pieces of information are etched into twigs so that they can be retrieved later.
-Etching or finding a piece of data takes a moment, so the interface to long-term storage is asynchronous, and uses callback functions.
+Etching, or finding a piece of data, takes a moment, so the interface to long-term storage is asynchronous and uses callback functions.

 Storage bulbs store pieces of ((JSON))-encodable data under names.
-A ((crow)) might store information about the places where it's hidden away food under the name `"food caches"`, which could hold an array of names that point at other pieces of data, describing the actual cache.
+A ((crow)) might store information about the places where it's hidden food under the name `"food caches"`, which could hold an array of names that point at other pieces of data, describing the actual cache.
 To look up a food ((cache)) in the storage bulbs of the _Big Oak_ nest, a crow could run code like this: